 M.S. in Nutrition and Dietetics

-HNFE's graduate degree program in Nutrition and Dietetics meets the Future Education Model by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Students who complete the program will receive a Master of Science in Nutrition and Dietetics and a verification statement that provides eligibility to sit for the RDN registration exam.
+HNFE's graduate degree program in Nutrition and Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a Graduate Program in Nutrition and Dietetics.
+Students who complete the program will receive both a Master of Science in Nutrition and Dietetics and a verification statement that provides eligibility to sit for the RDN registration exam.

 Our Master of Science in Nutrition and Dietetics program offers two pathways to become a graduate trained RDN:

-- Track One: for students who have an earned a baccalaureate degree and have met program-specific prerequisite courses (17 months).
+- Track One: for direct entry students who have earned a baccalaureate degree (with or without a DPD verification statement) and have met program-specific prerequisite courses (17 months).

-- Track Two: for current Virginia Tech HNFE B.S.
-DIET option students to apply for an accelerated B.S./M.S. option (20 months starting fall semester of senior year).
+- Track Two: for current Virginia Tech HNFE Nutrition and Dietetics major students to apply for an accelerated B.S./M.S. pathway (22 months starting fall semester of senior year).

 - Direct entry pathway for students coming from non-ACEND accredited (non-dietetics) undergraduate programs